 Lionel Messi Next Club Odds: Transfer to PSG or Man City?

-FC Barcelona has announced that Lionel Messi will soon leave the club because of financial obstacles when signing up for a fresh deal.
+FC Barcelona has announced that Lionel Messi will soon leave the club because of financial obstacles when signing up for a new deal.
 Where he’ll be in a few days?

 Bookies Predict PSG as Messi’s Most Likely Landing Spot

 Some of the most popular betting sites for soccer fans have predicted that PSG will likely be the club where the football legend will continue his career after he departs from Barcelona.
-Indeed, reuniting with Neymar could give a huge boost to France’s capital club as it chases its first-ever title in the Champions League.
+Indeed, reuniting with Neymar could greatly boost France’s capital club as it chases its first-ever title in the Champions League.

 Free Agent – for How Much Longer?